Board-Certified Plastic Surgeons Serving Denver & Lone Tree, Colorado

 Asymmetry: There is a saying, “Breasts are sisters, not twins.”
 That is to say that every woman has some natural asymmetry in their breasts.
 Your surgeon will endeavor to correct any natural differences in your breasts and make your breasts match in size and shape.
 However, in any type of breast surgery, there can be slight differences in nipple position, breast shape, fullness, and healing that are impossible to predict.
 If large differences occur after surgery, your surgeon is committed to provide you with the most pleasing result he thinks he can provide.

 Breast Sensation: Breast and nipple sensation can be changed by any breast surgery and especially breast reduction surgery.
-Many women experience better breast and nipple sensation because their heavy breasts are smaller and no longer pull on the nerves that supply the skin a nipple.
-Some women experience reduced breast and nipple sensation because the nerves to the skin can be cut during surgery.
 These changes are usually temporary, but can be permanent and may affect your sexual response or your ability to nurse a baby.
 Many women will have no change in their sensation.

 Breast Feeding: A women’s ability to breast feed can be permanently affected with any breast surgery.
 It is important to remember about 10% of normal women can not breast feed even without surgery.
 Having a Breast Reduction will increase this risk.
 Often women will be able to breast feed but will have to supplement with a bottle because their milk supply will not be adequate In rare cases for extremely large reductions, the nipple will have to be removed and replaced as a “free nipple graft” which will totally disconnect the milk ducts from the nipple.
 These patients will not be able to breast feed at all.